 How do you stack up?

 Remember, Google is only going to rank 10 websites on the first page for any given keyword.
-If all 10 of the websites are well-optimized for the keyword, have much stronger domain authority, and thousands more in-bound links, then it’s going to be a long, uphill battle to get your website on to the first page.
+If all 10 of the websites are well-optimized for the keyword, have much stronger domain authority, and thousands of more inbound links, then it’s going to be a long, uphill battle to get your website on to the first page.

 Alternatively, if the competition is relatively weak, that should give you more confidence to go full steam ahead.